jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 ## Types

+- Please use the same naming as typescript where possible
 - Every type goes in its own module with a `type t` (exception: see SubStypes)
 - Every type module should contain a `type t`, a `Js_` module with a `type t`, and a `toJs` or `fromJs` conversion function. `t => Js_.t` or `Js_.t => t`
 - Paste the type definition from the `.d.ts` file above the `type t` in the `Js_` module